April 29, 2025

 iMovie is an application that comes preloaded onto most Mac machines.
 It's a decent video editing software for novice content creators, though other options on this list provide more robust editing solutions.
 For pulling audio from video files, iMovie is fully capable.

-To extract audio from a video using Apple’s iMovie, select the Share/Export button from the top right.
+To extract audio from a video using Apple's iMovie, select the Share/Export button from the top right.
 Click the File option to export a video and select Audio Only as the format.
+This creates an M4A file by default, which is compatible with most Apple devices but may need to be converted for use with some other platforms.

 5. Audacity